 This well oiled machine has some pretty important stuff to do.
 No doubt, you’ll be very familiar with these functions below:

-- ejaculation (carrying sperm out of your body), which is also key to reproduction
+Sexual function - getting an erection, and ejaculation (carrying sperm out of your body), which is also key to reproduction

 These might seem like simple tasks, but they’re only made possible by a complex web of body parts, working together to perform the right tasks at the right time.